src-d/blog/content/post/lapjv.md

 I resolved in [PR #2](https://github.com/hrldcpr/pyLAPJV/pull/2).
 The C code is reliable, but it does not leverage any threads or SIMD instructions.
-Of course, we saw that JV is sequential in it's nature and cannot be easily parallelized, however, I managed to speed it two times after optimizing the hottest block - augmenting row reduction - with [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
+Of course, we saw that JV is sequential in it's nature and cannot be easily parallelized, however, I managed to speed it up 2x after optimizing the hottest block - augmenting row reduction - with [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions).
 The result is the new Python 3 package [src-d/lapjv](https://github.com/src-d/lapjv) which we open sourced under MIT license.

-Augmenting row reduction phase at it's core is finding the minimum and the second minimum array elements.
+Augmenting row reduction phase at its core is finding the minimum and the second minimum array elements.
 Sounds easy as it is, the unoptimized C version takes about 20 lines of code.
-AVX version is 4 times bigger: we record minimums in each lane of the SIMD vector, perform [blending](https://software.intel.com/en-us/node/524074) and cast other dark SIMD magic spells I learnt while I was writing Samsung's [libSoundFeatureExtraction](https://github.com/Samsung/veles.sound_feature_extraction/blob/master/TRANSFORMS.md).
+AVX version is 4 times bigger: we record minimums in each lane of the SIMD vector, perform [blending](https://software.intel.com/en-us/node/524074) and cast other dark SIMD magic spells I learned while I was writing Samsung's [libSoundFeatureExtraction](https://github.com/Samsung/veles.sound_feature_extraction/blob/master/TRANSFORMS.md).

 ```C++